 Injuries need to be brought to a vet’s attention right away.
 Your dog can’t tell you exactly what happened or describe what they are feeling.

-How To Tell if Your Dog Has a Headache
+How Can You Tell if Your Dog Has a Headache?

 Aversion to Light and Sound